slouderback/ECS171-group-project/README.md

 <img src="notebook_resources/thirdmodel_testingresults.png" alt="notebook_resources/thirdmodel_testingresults.png" title="Third Model Testing Results" width="480"/><br/>
 <b>Figure 9: Third Model's Testing Results</b><br/>

 For the third model, during its training, it had a somewhat large loss of 0.3855 and a somewhat low accuracy of 0.7981 compared to the first and second model's training.
 In the classification reports shown above, we can see the metrics from the training data.
 The precision and recall of Pizza and Not Pizza are 0.89 and 0.91 and also 0.91 and 0.89 respectively.
 The accuracy is 0.90.
-While these metrics are lower than the first and second model, they are stil fairly high.
+While these metrics are lower than the first and second model, they are still fairly high.
 However, for the testing data, the precision and recall of Pizza and Not Pizza are 0.70 and 0.77 and also 0.76 and 0.68 respectively.
 The accuracy is 0.73.
 The precision, recall and accuracy are undoubtably higher than the first model's but comparable to the second model's.

 ### Fourth Model Results